top of page

 What and Why

-Vigan is one of the few Spanish colonial towns left in the Philippines whose old structures have mostly remained intact, and it is well known for its sett and cobblestone pavements, derived from the Spanish Philippines colonial era which fuses native Philippine and oriental building designs and constructions.
+Vigan is one of the few Spanish colonial towns left in the Philippines whose old structures have mostly remained intact.
+The tiny town is well known for its sett and cobblestone pavements, derived from the Spanish Philippines colonial era which fuses native Philippine and oriental building designs and constructions.
 In particular the stone colonial houses (Tagalog: bahay na bato) are abundant in the city and is kind of an icon of the city.
-While the city is largely planned by the Spanish, the residents here were mostly Chinese and hence if you go deeper, you would see the fusion.
+Vigan's historic core features ancestral houses with tiled roofs, thick stone walls, and capiz shell windows, showcasing a syncletic fusion of Spanish and Asian architectural styles.
+While the city is largely planned by the Spanish, the residents here were mostly Chinese and if you walk around, it is not difficult to find them

 Vigan was officially recognised as one of the New7Wonders Cities in 2015 CE, although I know this is more a marketing campaign than something serious.